opencadc/canfar-portal/docs/storage_en.md

 <div class="shell">

 {% highlight bash %}
-# lists the contents to the root directory of VOSPACE
+# lists the contents to the root directory of the entire VOSpace system
-vls vos:VOSPACE
+vls vos:

-# copies the bar file to the root node of VOSPACE
+# copies the bar file from the local disk to the root node of VOSPACE
 vcp ${HOME}/bar vos:VOSPACE

 # wildcards also work